STUDENT PERFORMANCES adjudication guidelines+information

-Link here to see the adjudication form.
+Link here to see the Committee Adjudication form.
 No-one will receive copies of the adjudicator's sheets BUT they may receive verbal feedback, based on the judges comments, if requested.

-Schools will be notified of committee decisions no later than Friday, February 1, 2019.
+Schools will be notified of committee decisions via email.

-There are several concerts during the Festival, some formal and some informal.
+There are several concerts during the Festival.
 There may student choreography chosen for an outstanding student choreography award.

 ADJUDICATION RULES & GUIDELINES

 No more than 5 works may be submitted by any one school.